Powell says ‘no decision’ on the Fed’s next move on rates

 Powell’s more nuanced remarks Wednesday appeared to be an effort to quell any assumption that the Fed has already decided to raise rates more aggressively based on a recent string of data that pointed to strong economic growth and still-high inflation.

-The Fed had slowed its pace of increases in February, having boosted its key rate by just a quarter-point, after a half-point increase in December and three-quarters of a point four times before that.
-Powell’s comments Tuesday appeared to imply that the Fed would return to bigger rates hikes at its next meeting March 21-22.
+The Fed slowed its pace of hikes in February, boosting its key rate by just a quarter-point, after a half-point increase in December and three-quarters of a point four times before that.
+Powell’s comments Tuesday had appeared to imply that the Fed would return to larger rates hikes at its next meeting March 21-22.

-But under questioning Wednesday from Rep. Patrick McHenry, the Republican chairman of the House Financial Services Committee, Powell said the Fed would closely scrutinize data on hiring, retail sales and inflation that will be released next week before settling on its next move.
+But under questioning Wednesday from Rep. Patrick McHenry, the Republican chairman of the House Financial Services Committee, Powell said the Fed would closely scrutinize data on hiring, retail sales and inflation that will be released next week before settling on its next interest rate moves.

-“We have not made any decision about the March meeting,” Powell said.
+“We’re not on a preset path, and we will be guided by the incoming data,” Powell said.
+“We have not made any decision about the March meeting.”

+Some analysts concluded that Powell’s remarks Wednesday implied that either a half-point or a quarter-point hike is possible when the Fed next meets in two weeks.

+Krishna Guha, an analyst at Evercore ISI, an investment bank, wrote Wednesday that “we take some reassurance from these remarks that Powell intended to signal” that a half-point hike, along with a quarter-point hike, is a “live option” this month and does not necessarily “signal a strong default” for a half-point increase.